znss1989/serpent-slayer/_posts/2021-05-16-tackle-with-binary-trees-in-python.markdown

 tags: [binary trees, python]
 ---

-As one of the series of articles about data structures and algorithms, this one discusses the basic data structure binary trees, regarding its relevant concepts, properties, common implementation and manipulation techniques.
-Binary trees often serve as building block for more complex algorithms to solve various problems.
-Programming language is in Python context as before.
+As one of articles that discusses about data structures and algorithms, this particular one talks about binary trees, regarding its relevant concepts, properties, common implementation and manipulation techniques.
+Binary trees often serve as building block for more complex algorithms.
+Programming language used here is Python as well.

 ## What is a binary tree?